 TGaz Editor: Change the second paragraph of 11.22.6.4.1 as follows:

 Each availability window of the TB ranging measurement exchange consists of one or more triplets of sequential phases: polling phase, measurement sounding phase and measurement reporting phase.
 Figure 11-36a shows an example of two availability windows, each composed of a single triplet of polling, measurement sounding and measurement reporting phases.
-An RSTA and ISTA participating in TB ranging shall perform any measurement sounding and measurement results reporting activities only within the availability windows.
+An RSTA and ISTA participating in TB ranging shall perform any polling, measurement sounding and measurement results reporting activities only within the availability windows. (#3664)

 TGaz Editor: Change line 17 on page 136 as follows:

-An RSTA shall not transmit a Ranging Trigger frame as part of an A-MPDU.
+An RSTA shall transmit a Ranging Trigger frame as a non-A-MPDU. (#3669)

 TGaz Editor: Change the fourth and fifth paragraphs on page 136 as follows:

-An ISTA shall only transmit any Fine Timing Measurement Request frame outside an Availability Window allocated to itself. (#1170, #1566)
+An ISTA shall transmit any Fine Timing Measurement Request frame outside an Availability Window allocated to itself. (#1170, #1566, #3672)

-A RSTA in which dot11MultiBSSIDImplemented is true that transmits a Ranging Trigger frame or a Ranging NDP Announcement frame to a set of ISTAs in which at least two ISTAs have a TB Ranging Measurement exchange with different BSSIDs in the Multiple BSSID set of the RSTA shall set the TA field of the frame to the transmitted BSSID.
-Otherwise, the RSTA shall set the TA field of the Ranging Trigger frame or a Ranging NDP Announcement frame to its MAC address.
-An ISTA that supports TB Ranging Measurement exchange shall support the reception of a Control frame with TA equal to the transmitted BSSID and set the Rx Control Frame to MultiBSS subfield in HE MAC Capabilities Information field to 1. (#1115)
+An RSTA in which dot11MultiBSSIDImplemented is true and that transmits a Ranging Trigger frame or a Ranging NDP Announcement frame to a set of ISTAs, in which at least two ISTAs have a TB Ranging Measurement exchange with different BSSIDs in the Multiple BSSID set of the RSTA, shall set the TA field of these frames to the transmitted BSSID.
+An ISTA that supports TB Ranging Measurement exchange shall support the reception of a Control frame with TA equal to the transmitted BSSID and set the Rx Control Frame to MultiBSS subfield in HE MAC Capabilities Information field to 1. (#1115, #3675)

 TGaz Editor: Please add a legend(key) to Fig- 11-36d—TB Ranging availability window with two ISTAs, as follows: “Figure shows two HE MU packets in spatial domain (I2R NDP) and one HE SU packet with NSSS=4 (R2I NDP) using stacked images.” (#3693)